The latest GRAF® weather model improvements

-• High-resolution models like GRAF, multi-model ensembles such as WxMix, and new AI methodologies are transforming forecast precision at a global scale.
+- High-resolution models, such as GRAF®, multi-model ensembles like WxMix, and new AI methodologies are transforming forecast precision on a global scale.

-• Forecast accuracy directly impacts decision-making across industries including, aviation, media, advertising, utilities, government sectors, and the daily lives of people everywhere.
+- Forecast accuracy directly impacts decision-making across various industries, including aviation, media, advertising, utilities, government sectors, and the daily lives of people everywhere.

 Weather forecasts have been around since the beginning of civilization, when humans used recurring meteorological and astronomical events to better monitor weather patterns and plan for seasonal changes.
-Initially based on (mostly inaccurate) observations of the sky, wind, and temperature, these forecasts have thankfully evolved to be more advanced and reliable.
+Initially based on simple observations of the sky, wind, and temperature, these forecasts have thankfully evolved into more advanced and reliable ones.

-Incorporating technology into weather forecasting began in the 1700s with the barometer and thermometer.
-These basic yet advanced tools not only helped pave the way for more accurate weather predictions, but also inspired generations of weather enthusiasts interested in advancing the science.
+Incorporating technology into weather forecasting began in the 1700s with the development of the barometer and thermometer.
+These basic yet advanced tools not only paved the way for more accurate weather predictions but also inspired generations of weather enthusiasts interested in advancing the science.

-To understand the reliability, it’s crucial to first define what constitutes an accurate forecast.
+To understand reliability, you must define what an accurate weather forecast is

 An accurate weather forecast is a measure of how closely the forecast matches reality.
 To produce an accurate forecast, scientists combine complex data analysis, modeling, and human expertise.
 Forecasts can range from short-term to long-range predictions, each with varying degrees of accuracy.

-Short-range forecasts (1–14 days) are typically generated by physics-driven models that ingest global weather data and simulate outcomes using advanced techniques, with AI increasingly contributing to forecast precision in this timeframe.
-These are seen as more reliable due to frequent model updates and high-resolution input data.
+Short-range weather forecasts (1–14 days) are typically generated by physics-driven models that ingest global weather data and simulate outcomes using advanced techniques, with AI increasingly contributing to the precision of these forecasts within this timeframe.
+These are considered more reliable due to their frequent model updates and high-resolution input data.

-The answer largely depends on the forecast range.
-Generally, short-term forecasts demonstrate high accuracy:
+Forecast accuracy largely depends on the forecast range.
+Short-term forecasts typically demonstrate higher accuracy than longer-term.
+For example:

-• A 7-day forecast can accurately predict the weather about 80% of the time.2
+- A 7-day forecast can accurately predict the weather about 80% of the time.

-• A five-day forecast can accurately predict the weather approximately 90% of the time.3
+- A 5-day forecast can accurately predict the weather approximately 90% of the time.

-Accuracy drops as the forecast range increases, but advanced models and AI can help improve even long-range predictions.
+Accuracy drops as the forecast range increases, but advanced models and AI are helping to improve even long-range predictions.

-It’s this critical need that underscores why accurate weather forecasting helps instill confidence, drive decisions, and propel the world.
+This critical need for reliability and understanding underscores why accurate weather forecasting helps instill confidence, drive informed decisions, and protect people and communities.
 That’s why we’re committed to continuous innovation of current and future solutions.
 From rerouting flights to adjusting supply chains, better forecasts reduce risk and support operational confidence.

 How do meteorologists predict the weather?